HobnobMancer/cazy_webscraper/README.md

 --------------------------------

+> [!CAUTION]
+> This is the development branch.
+It is not stable.

+> [!IMPORTANT]
+> This branch includes a signficantly faster and light weight deployment of `cazy_webscraper`, capable
+> of compiling a local CAZyme database containing all CAZyme records from CAZy in 2m5s on a
+> standard office laptop.

 ## cazy_webscraper

 `cazy_webscraper` is an application and Python3 package for the automated retrieval of protein data from the [CAZy](http://wwww.cazy.org/) database.
 The code is distributed under the MIT license.